20 Questions for Politial Candidates

 An analogy.

 There are some people that are sports fans.
 I don’t completely get it.
-Sure watching a game or match can be fun, but it still breaks down to people hitting and ball with a stick then running to pillows before they get caught.
+Sure, watching a game or match can be fun, but it still breaks down to people hitting and ball with a stick then running to pillows before they get caught.
 Or hitting a tiny ball with a stick to get it into a hole in the ground.
 But by making it simple, you eliminate the nuance, the skill and, yes, the drama of the event.
 Sports fans are involved in ways I don't understand.

 Most of life is mundane.
+For many of us, we want life to be, for lack of a better term, more magical.
+That there is something deeper in existence than meets the eye.
 There are few genuine magical moments in life and they are fleeting.
-For many of us, we want life to be deeper than mundane.
-Or bigger.
-Or different.
 So we look for the magical where we can find it.
 For some, it is sports.
 Or gaming.
 For others, religion or spirituality.
 Or even better living through chemistry.

 For those of us who life doesn't present enough magical aspects to suit us, we turn to popular culture as one way of fulfilling this desire.
-We look to worlds that have bigger than life heroes.
+We look to worlds with bigger than life heroes.
 Or aliens.
 Or ghosts.
 Or wizards.
 With them, we find the magic in a fictional life that real life doesn't provide enough of.

+And then, for science fiction, there’s the science part.
 The Martian, in my opinion, is science fiction at its best.
-And a lot of that is because the science is so interesting.
-Jurassic Park, while stretching some of the science to make closing possible (plus they got come of the dinosaurs wrong - don' get me started), it did incorporate elements of current genetic research.
+A lot of that is because the science is so interesting.
+Jurassic Park, while stretching some of the science to make cloning possible (plus they got some of the dinosaurs wrong - don't get me started), it did incorporate elements of current genetic research.

 The bottom line for me is - if you enjoy something, it moves you or excites you, and gives you a common topic to discuss with friends and even strangers, then go ahead and enjoy it.
 That others don't get it is just a difference in how people view the world and their place in it.
-And what they wish the world, or the universe for that matter, would be.
+And what they wish the world, or the universe for that matter, would actually be.
 Bigger than life.
 More magical.

 We Need a New Political Label